Volkswagen Certified Pre-Owned Warranty

 The big challenge of shopping for a certified pre-owned VW is that your benefits run concurrently with your remaining factory warranty.
 So, unless you buy a VW with close to no factory warranty remaining, purchasing a separate extended warranty might make a little more sense.

 In our full breakdown of Volkswagen extended warranties, we found that, on average, VW tends to charge around $3,000 for a seven-year/100,000-mile bumper-to-bumper extended warranty.
-VW calls them Volkswagen Drive Easy Protection Plans, and they include the same benefits as its CPO vehicles (roadside assistance/towing/trip interruption) plus a $35 per diem for rental car reimbursement.
+VW calls these Volkswagen Drive Easy Protection Plans, and they include the same benefits as VW’s CPO vehicles (roadside assistance/towing/trip interruption) plus a $35 per diem for rental car reimbursement.

-So, to keep things simple, here’s what we’d suggest: Once you find a make and model VW that you like, consider comparing the cost of buying CPO versus buying a separate extended warranty.
-You may find that the dealer wants $2,000 extra for the CPO vehicle, while a three-year extended warranty from VW or one of our best extended warranty companies only costs $2,200.
+So, to keep things simple, here’s what we’d suggest: Once you find a VW you like, compare the costs of buying CPO with buying a separate extended warranty.
+You may find that the dealer wants $2,000 extra for the CPO vehicle, while a three-year extended warranty from VW or one of the top extended warranty companies only costs $2,200.

-Just be sure to have a non-certified VW inspected before you buy it.
-Pre-purchase inspections are only about $200 and lend tremendous peace of mind.
+Just be sure to have a noncertified VW inspected before you buy it.
+You can get a pre-purchase inspection for only about $200, which offers great peace of mind.

 Article sources